-Richmond's Old and Historic Districts are intended to prevent incompatible new construction, inappropriate alterations, and demolition.
+Richmond's Old and Historic Districts (OHD) are intended to prevent incompatible new construction, inappropriate alterations, and demolition.
 They also promote retention of historic features that make the area historically or culturally significant.
-Neighborhoods as well as the Commission of Architectural Review may initiate establishment of Old and Historic Districts, based on adopted criteria.
-While CAR can initiate the process, the City is not interested in designating areas without overwhelming community interest.
+Neighborhoods, City Administration, City Council, and the Commission of Architectural Review may initiate the establishment of OHDs based on adopted criteria.
+While CAR can initiate the process, the City is not interested in designating areas without overwhelming community interest and support.
 The process requires the preparation of a zoning overlay and ordinance approval, which necessitates multiple community engagement events and public hearings, during which owner interest and objections are heard.
-If approved by CAR, the ordinance would go on to City Planning Commission and ultimately City Council for approval.
-There are currently 45 Old and Historic Districts in the city with approximately 4,500 individual properties.
-The city's OHD program currently includes both districts and individual properties.
+If approved by CAR, the ordinance would go on to City Planning Commission, and ultimately City Council, for approval.
+There are currently 45 OHDs, some of which are collections of buildings while others are individual buildings.
+In total, approximately 4.000 individual properties in the City are within an OHD.
 The City could explore individual resource designation through a landmarking program that provides zoning and development incentives to property owners, encouraging preservation.
 Additionally, archaeological protections could be added to the existing OHD ordinance.
-Other examples have been added to the appendix.
+Other examples of potential ordinance enhancements have been added to the appendix.